The IUCN Red List of Ecosystems in Africa – rapid progress and strong links to national conservation strategies.

 Sand Dunes system of Southern South America

-The ecosystem was assessed at a regional scale considering its entire distribution; additionally, an ecosystem sectorization was performed to assess the ecosystem at national scale and inform relevant management strategies across the three different countries.
+The ecosystem was assessed at a regional scale considering its entire distribution; additionally, an ecosystem sectorization was performed to assess the ecosystem at a national scale and inform relevant management strategies across the three different countries.

 The overall risk category for the Sand Dunes system at a regional level is Least Concern as it didn’t meet the thresholds for any threat category.
 However, at a national level, it is Endangered in Uruguay due to a projected decline in distribution and due to its restricted distribution within this country, which is likely to decline due to major threats such as afforestation and urbanization.

-Overall, in national assessments the "artificial" boundaries may delineate only a portion of the total area occupied by an ecosystem, but it provides important policy-relevant information to local management of the ecosystems.
+Overall, in national assessments, the "artificial" boundaries may delineate only a portion of the total area occupied by an ecosystem, but it provides important policy-relevant information to local management of the ecosystems.

 Sand dune system at Cabo Polonio National Park, Uruguay.
 Source: WikiMedia Commons

 In a new RLE assessment, ocean warming and overfishing were identified as the main threats.

 Deakin University has created this comprehensive experience, which guides you through the complete framework for ecosystem risk assessment.